 What happened to CAD Analyst?

 Originally, CAD Analyst and ADAM ran as independent applications, though they were always offered together.
 In the current Esri-based version, the two are combined into one application: ADAM.
 CAD Analyst still exists as the historical “What is?” side of ADAM and includes all of the previous functionality.
 It remains key to our process in calibrating ADAM to provide real-world accurate projections of response times.

 How can ADAM help our department save money?

 The cost of maintaining an apparatus in a station, twenty-four hours, seven days a week can cost upwards of one and a half million dollars a year.
-Placing that station or apparatus at an inefficient location involves needless money being spent.
+Placing that station or apparatus at a less-than-ideal location involves precious tax money going to waste.
 ADAM can help your department determine the optimal location for your new station, maximizing your budget dollars.
 In contrast to hiring expensive consultants, ADAM can also help you save money by incorporating the extensive institutional experience and knowledge that already exists in your department, helping you identify the most effective course of action.

 We have been told that our fire departments’ budget has been reduced and that we may have to explore the closing of stations.
 How can ADAM help us address this issue?

 ADAM can help identify the areas of strength and weakness in your jurisdiction.
 By utilizing ADAM, department leaders can perform “What if?” analysis and determine the impact of station closures.
 In many cases, ADAM has shown clients exact areas of vulnerability due to these station closures and provided a compelling argument to keep a department’s budget intact.

 Have your applications made a significant impact in areas which are experiencing high growth?